geoffkip/amazon_grocery_shopper_agent/README.md

 List items you already have in your pantry.
 The agent will exclude these from the shopping list.

+### Preference Learning

+The agent automatically learns from your shopping history stored in the database.
+When you request a generic item (e.g., "Peanut Butter"), it will suggest the specific brand you've purchased before (e.g., "Smuckers Natural Peanut Butter").
+This preference learning improves over time as you create more meal plans.

 ## 🐛 Troubleshooting

 ### Browser Not Launching